 Workers’ compensation is a type of insurance purchased by employers for the coverage of employees in the event of an accident, injury, or illness.
 Every state has its own version of worker’s compensation laws to protect workers, but in the state of California, employers are required to carry workers’ compensation insurance and benefits include:

-Workers’ compensation claims are split into two general categories: indemnity and medical-only.
+Report the Incident – Workers’ compensation claims are split into two general categories: indemnity and medical-only.
 An indemnity claim occurs when an employee is injured at work and cannot return until he or she heals.
 A medical only claim means that the injury is less serious and an employee can receive medical treatment and return immediately there after.
 As soon as you suspect an injury at work, promptly report it to your employer and determine which type of injury it is.
 The state of California gives you 30 days to report the incident for maximum benefits.
 A delay in reporting can lead to a delay in benefits, even an outright denial.
 Sometimes symptoms of an injury can take days to manifest, so report your situation as soon as possible.

-According to California Labor Code Section 132a, it is illegal for your employer to punish or fire you for having a job related injury or filing a compensation claim.
+According to California Labor Code Section 132a, it is illegal for your employer to punish or fire you for having a job-related injury or filing a compensation claim.
 It is also illegal for your employer to fire or punish a coworker who is a witness or testifies in your case.
 Furthermore, if you work for a company with 50 or more employees, the FMLA states that you may take unpaid leave for up to 12 weeks, without losing your job, if you need to recover from a serious medical condition.

 Employers don’t always follow the letter of the law when it comes to workers’ compensation.
 They may try to dissuade you from filing a claim, even though it’s illegal for them to do so.
 Even worse, they may try to replace you while you’re on medical leave.

 Avoid workers’ compensation difficulties by hiring a law firm with over three decades of experience in practicing worker’s compensation law.
 We’ll make sure your employers comply with regulations and make your claims process as smooth as possible.
-We can even help you pursue a third party personal injury claim to account for your pain and suffering.
+We can even help you pursue a third-party personal injury claim to account for your pain and suffering.
 Whether you are in Orange County, Riverside, or San Bernardino, to get started with a free initial consultation, contact us today.